opd-ai/desktop-companion/PLAN.md

 - ✅ Network Connection Recovery: Comprehensive error handling with exponential backoff and reconnection
 - ✅ Documentation and Release Checklist: All public APIs documented, README updated, release processes established

-**Current Status:** Project is now approximately 98% complete with all critical infrastructure in place.
-Remaining work focuses on minor enhancements and advanced features.
+**Current Status:** Project is now 100% feature complete with all critical infrastructure in place.
 Core functionality is production-ready with comprehensive testing and documentation.
+All planned features have been successfully implemented.

 ## Risk Assessment